doronn/shopping-list-app-serverized/README.md

 - Real‑time synchronisation between browser tabs when connected to the server.
 - Undo and redo actions for list edits within the current session.
 - Revision tracking on the server with a client‑side save queue reduces conflicts when multiple users edit simultaneously.
+- Client changes are applied instantly and sent in debounced batches with unique IDs, allowing each client to ignore its own echoed updates.

 ## Development Notes